PsuAstro416/Spring2025/tips/labs/starting.md

     + Click _Clone or download_.
     + If it says "Clone with https", click "Use ssh".
     + Click the clipboard icon to copy the url onto your clipboard
+- Open a tab with a JupyterLab server.
+If you don't have one open yet, then
-- Return to your browser tab with "My Interactive Sessions".
+    + Return to your browser tab with "My Interactive Sessions".
-- Hopefully, there's now a _Connect to Jupyter Server_ button.
+    + Hopefully, there's now a _Connect to Jupyter Server_ button.
 Click it.
-- Go to the newly opened tab, you'll have a Jupyter Lab Server.
+    + Go to the newly opened tab, where you'll have a Jupyter Lab Server.
 - If you don't see tiles for Python, Julia and Pluto Notebooks, then click _File.NewLauncher_.
 - Find the _Terminal_ tile or in the menu system, _File.New.Terminal_.
 - In the new terminal tab, clone your github repo by running